-You may be able to get a Budgeting Loan if you or your partner have been claiming or getting payment for one of the following benefits for at least 26 weeks:
+You may be able to get a Budgeting Loan if you or your partner have been getting one, or a combination of, the following benefits for the past 26 weeks:

 - Income Support

 - income-related Employment and Support Allowance

 - Universal Credit (time spent on Universal Credit will only count towards the 26 week qualifying benefit period where you are moving from Universal Credit to Pension Credit)

 Budgeting Loans can be used to help pay for any of the following:

 - clothing or footwear

 - advance rent or removal expenses for a new home

 - things to help you look for or start work

 - improving, maintaining or securing your home